ESCOMP/CTSM/doc/source/users_guide/overview/getting-help.rst

   Community Earth System Model (CESM).
 The coupled earth system model that CLM is a component of.

 CIME
-  The Common Infrastructure for Modeling the Earth (CIME - pronounced “SEAM”) provides a Case Control System for configuring, compiling and executing Earth system models, data and stub model components, a driver and associated tools and libraries.
+  The Common Infrastructure for Modeling the Earth (CIME - pronounced "SEAM") provides a Case Control System for configuring, compiling and executing Earth system models, data and stub model components, a driver and associated tools and libraries.

 CLM
   Community Land Model (CLM).
 The prognostically active land model component of CESM.